You can book Halong Bay cruises for as long as you want. However, the most popular packages are for the following:

 The Golden Bay Party Cruise offer free beer, vodka and rice wine between 8pm and 10pm.
 Which, as I’m sure you’ll find, is an offer that’s hard to refuse.
 Better yet, despite the free booze, they are still one of the cheapest Halong Bay cruises available.

 If you’re happy to spend a bit more and take your Halong Bay experience to the max, then there are some more luxurious cruise options available.
-Two of the best include:
+Three of the best include:

 This is by far one of the higher-end cruises on offer in Halong Bay.
 And with so much to see and do off the boat, Emperor Cruises offer the perfect 2 to 5 day cruises for you to also enjoy some luxurious peace and relaxation.
 Apart from having a truly stunning vessel, the highlights that set this cruise apart from others are it’s butler-service rooms, fitness centre, on deck BBQs, library, limousine service shuttle, and bedrooms with wall to wall glass offering stunning panoramic views to wake up to in the morning.